Dance, music, joy: Meet ArtSparks

 GAR Foundation recently announced the launch of a new $1.2 million investment called Essential Experiences to provide every Akron Public Schools student in PreK through 5th grade with a meaningful learning experience outside of the classroom.
 Students will visit six local cultural and historical organizations to participate in educational programming directly connected to classroom learning.
 Host organizations include ArtSparks, Akron Art Museum, Cleveland Museum of Natural History, Akron Zoo, Hale Farm & Village, and Stan Hywet Hall & Gardens.

-Meet the Provider: ArtSparks
+Meet the Host: ArtSparks

 We invite you to learn about each provider and program over the course of the initiative by following our Meet the Provider series.
 First up: ArtSparks, an educational outreach program based in Akron that provides access to high-quality dance programming, emphasizes the importance of dance as an art form, and reinforces core academic learning.